PLACING PARKS WITHIN PRIMARY PREVENTION

 VALUING PARKS AS HEALTH ASSETS

-The Parks for Health Interventions Framework allows the development of an evidence based Parks and Health Strategy strongly recommended by Government, and in keeping with policy objectives and targets.
+It allows the development of an evidence based Parks and Health Strategies strongly recommended by Government, and in keeping with policy objectives and targets.

 It recognises the value of Parks, alongside other health initiatives, for the prevention of avoidable ill-health.